Related Content

 Graz ↔ Linz via Leoben and Seltzhal

-This service, which will operate every other hour, will in effect replace the current IC services between Linz and Graz, but will almost double the number of direct trains between the two cities.
+This service, which operates every other hour, has in effect replaced the IC services between Linz and Graz, but they almost double the number of direct trains between the two cities.

 3: IR Ennstal